Paul Bollenback

 Connecting Your Ears, Mind and Fingers

-Ever have a great idea you want to play, yet when you go to play it, it somehow doesn't come out right?
-Want to make a better connection between what your ear is hearing and what your hands are doing on the guitar?
-This course addresses putting the basic building blocks of music into your ears and under your fingers at the same time.
-Both Melodic and Harmonic hearing and playing will be covered.
-This system is based on the material taught by Dr. Asher Zlotnik to many great players around the world, and adapted specifically for jazz guitar by Paul Bollenback.
-Learn the sound, location, uses and construction of all the intervals, scale fragments, triad shape, chromatic approaches and outlines of harmony, ultimately applying the material to improvising on tunes.
-Intermediate/Advanced players, some music theory knowledge required (intervals, scales, chord construction).
-PDF materials provided.
+Paul Bollenback teaches a system for ear training on the guitar — putting the basic building blocks of music into your ears and under your fingers at the same time, so what you hear in your head actually comes out when you play.
+The approach is based on the material taught by Dr. Asher Zlotnik to many great players around the world, adapted specifically for jazz guitar by Paul.
+What's covered Both melodic and harmonic hearing and playing The sound, location, uses, and construction of all the intervals Scale fragments and triad shapes Chromatic approaches and outlines of harmony Applying the material to improvising on tunes For intermediate to advanced players — some music theory knowledge is required (intervals, scales, chord construction).
+PDF materials are provided.

 HarmonyEar TrainingImprovisation